-How We Addressed the Me obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's trade and promotional incentive program process.
+We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's trade and promotional incentive program process.
 For example, we tested controls over management's review of significant assumptions, such as expected sales and consumption activity, management's validation of the completeness and accuracy of the data used in making their estimates, and other controls such as their retrospective review analysis.